NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/README.md

 ### Sprint 3:

-Containerized applications Django and upload it to Ec2 instance and connected to RDS DataBase.
+`Containerized` applications Django using Docker and upload it to Ec2 instance and connected to RDS DataBase.
 In same time upload container to Azure Vm and connected to Mysql Azure database.

+### Sprint 4

+Start load balancing between container on same instance using the Amazon Elastic Load Balancing (ELB), And on the same mission using Azure Load Balancer on azure virtual machine